 The College’s library facilities must serve certain needs of both the general college community and the residents of the outlying communities.
 The collection, therefore, must meet the needs of a diverse clientele, but its development should occur according to this priority of general principles:

-The responsibility for the selection of materials for the library's collection lies with members of Indian River State College's faculty, librarians, staff, and students.
+The responsibility for the selection of materials for the library's collection lies with members of Indian River State College's faculty librarians, instructional faculty, staff, and students.
 Every effort is made to accommodate requests that conform to stated guidelines.
 Departments or programs may opt to appoint one faculty or staff member to select in their respective areas.
-However, it is strongly urged that individual faculty members stay abreast of the newly published materials in their particular areas of teaching and interest.
-This effort helps keep the College attuned to curricular needs.
-The professional library staff meets with new faculty to acquaint them with general library services and also to promote input for collection development.
+However, it is strongly urged that individual faculty members stay abreast of the newly published materials in their particular areas of teaching and interest, and to work closely with the librarians to select materials for the collection.
+This effort helps keep the Library attuned to curricular needs.
+Faculty librarians also meet annually with new faculty and staff to acquaint them with general library services and to promote input for collection development.

 No censorship is exercised on the basis of frankness of language, or the controversial manner an author may use in dealing with religious, political, sexual, social, economic, scientific or moral issues.

-In handling disapproval of material or attempts at censorship, the Dean refers such matters to a Library Review Committee (library employees, library dean, ENC faculty (upon request)).
+In handling disapproval of material or attempts at censorship, the Administrative Director refers such matters to a Library Review Committee (faculty librarians, administrative director, and instructional faculty, upon request).
 The committee will reply to the person or group, quoting or referring to the above guideline.
-Persistent or repeated censure from persons or groups will be referred to college officials through the library's administration.
+Persistent or repeated censure from persons or groups will be referred to College officials through the library's administration.

 The library‘s top priority is the acquisition of materials in direct support of the educational programs.
 As new programs develop, the library will evaluate holdings to ensure they are adequately supported.
 Faculty teaching needs will be met whenever possible, given the long- term appropriateness to the collection, relative price, and anticipated use of these materials.
 Reviews will be sought before ordering materials of questionable value or high cost.